-PROPOSAL NO. 2-RATIFY THE APPOINTMENT OF KPMG LLP AS FTI CONSULTING, INC.'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE YEAR ENDING DECEMBER 31, 2018
+PROPOSAL NO. 2-RATIFY THE APPOINTMENT OF KPMG LLP AS FTI CONSULTING, INC.'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE YEAR ENDING DECEMBER 31, 2019

 The firm of KPMG has served as the Company's independent registered public accounting firm since 2006.
-KPMG has confirmed to the Audit Committee and us that it complies with all rules, standards and policies of the Public Company Accounting Oversight Board and the SEC governing auditor independence.
+KPMG has confirmed to the Audit Committee and the Company that it complies with all rules, standards and policies of the Public Company Accounting Oversight Board and the SEC governing auditor independence.

-The Audit Committee has appointed KPMG as the independent registered public accounting firm to audit the Company's books and accounts for the year ending December 31, 2018.
+The Audit Committee has appointed KPMG as the independent registered public accounting firm to audit the Company's books and accounts for the year ending December 31, 2019.
 We are seeking shareholder ratification of that action.
 Although shareholder ratification of the appointment of KPMG is not required, we are submitting the selection of KPMG for ratification as a matter of good corporate governance.
 Even if the appointment is ratified, the Audit Committee, in its discretion, may appoint an alternative independent registered public accounting firm if it deems such action appropriate.
-If shareholders do not ratify KPMG's appointment, the Audit Committee will take that into consideration, together with such other factors it deems relevant, in determining its appointment of an independent registered public accounting firm for the year ending December 31, 2018.
+If shareholders do not ratify KPMG's appointment, the Audit Committee will take that into consideration, together with such other factors it deems relevant, in determining its appointment of an independent registered public accounting firm for the year ending December 31, 2019

 KPMG's representative will be present, in person or by conference telephone, at the Annual Meeting and will have the opportunity to make a statement and to respond to appropriate questions from shareholders.
-See the section of this Proxy Statement captioned "Principal Accountant Fees and Services" on page 59 for a description of the fees paid to KPMG for the fiscal years ended December 31, 2016 and December 31, 2017 and other matters relating to the procurement of services.
+See the section titled "Principal Accountant Fees and Services" on page 62 of this Proxy Statement for a description of the services provided by, and fees paid to, KPMG for the fiscal years ended December 31, 2017 and December 31, 2018 and other matters relating to the procurement of services.

 Shareholder Approval Required.
-The ratification of the appointment of KPMG as FTI Consulting, Inc.'s independent registered public accounting firm for the year ending December 31, 2018 requires a majority of the votes cast at the Annual Meeting on the proposal to be voted "FOR" this proposal.
+The ratification of the appointment of KPMG as FTI Consulting, Inc.'s independent registered public accounting firm for the year ending December 31, 2019 requires a majority of the votes cast at the Annual Meeting on the proposal to be voted "FOR" this proposal.
 Abstentions will not be counted as votes cast either "FOR" or "AGAINST" Proposal No. 2, and will have no effect on the results of the vote on this proposal.
-Brokers and other designees have discretionary authority to vote on this proposal, we do not expect any broker non-votes.
+Brokers and other designees have discretionary authority to vote on this proposal, so we do not expect any broker non-votes on this proposal.